If you are a frequent traveler, getting Global Entry or TSA Pre-Check will save you time.

 What if TSA Pre-Check isn’t printed on your Boarding Pass?

 Just this past week, I was flying on Delta for a domestic flight.
 When I checked in the night before, I was disappointed to see that “TSA Pre-Check” wasn’t printed on my boarding pass.
-I went to the Delta’s profile page and saw that that I had not added my “Known Traveler Number” to my profile.
+I went to the Delta’s profile page and saw that I had not added my “Known Traveler Number” to my profile.

 That’s easy enough, I thought.
 I added in my KTN and then went to re-print my boarding pass.
 The TSA Pre-Check designation still didn’t show up.